North American F-107: Operational history

 The first F-107A (serial number 55-5118) with North American's chief test pilot Bob Baker at the controls, made its initial flight on 10 September 1956, attaining Mach 1.03.
 After the successful test flight, the brakechute did not deploy, which resulted in a "hot" landing with the nose gear strut breaking.
 The aircraft first achieved Mach 2 in tests on 3 November 1956.

 It was joined by the second F-107A (55-5119), which made its first flight on 28 November 1956.
 It was used for weapons testing with both conventional and atomic bombs.
 The last prototype, (55-5120) had its maiden flight on 10 December 1956.
-At the conclusion of the F-107A's successful test program, the Tactical Air Command decided to hold a fly-off competition between the F-107A and the Republic F-105 which was designed to same mission requirements and used the same engine.
+At the conclusion of the F-107A's successful test program, the Tactical Air Command decided to hold a fly-off competition between the F-107A and the Republic F-105 which was designed to have the same mission requirements and use the same engine.
 Although the competition was close, the F-105 was selected as the new standard TAC tactical fighter.
 The three F-107A prototypes were relegated to test flying and the pre-production order was cancelled.

 In late 1957, prototypes #1 (55-5118) and #3 (55-5120) were leased to the National Advisory Committee for Aeronautics (NACA) for high-speed flight research.
 Aircraft #1 is now in the collection of the Pima Air & Space Museum.
 In September 1959, with Scott Crossfield at the controls, aircraft #3 was damaged during an aborted takeoff.
 The aircraft was not repaired and, ultimately, used for fire fighting training and was destroyed in the early 1960s.
 (55-5120 was also noted to be stored in poor condition in the Tallmantz collection at Orange County Airport California in September 1970.)

 Prototype #2 (55-5119) was not used by NACA and flown on 25 November 1957 to the National Museum of the United States Air Force at Wright-Patterson Air Force Base near Dayton, Ohio.